pfalcon/MCU-Driver-HAL/docs/porting/api/crc.md

 The MCU-Driver-HAL API provides a set of conformance tests for hardware CRC.
 You can use these tests to validate the correctness of your implementation.

-Steps to run the hardware CRC HAL tests will be provided in the future.
+To run the hardware CRC HAL tests, follow the generic testing instructions in your vendor's driver implementation.